MecaLab/Babofet_T2w/bounti_module/README.md

 9. Transfer data back to MESOCENTRE using on **NIOLON**:
    ```$ python bounti_module/h_niolon2meso.py $SUBJECT```

+Automatization should/could be implemented with a bash file.
+Given a subject, it could run all the script, depending on when you are (Mesocentre ou Niolon)

 ## Acknowledgments
 This project utilizes BOUNTI for segmentation.
 For more details on BOUNTI, check out the [paper](https://www.biorxiv.org/content/10.1101/2023.04.18.537347v1).